razorlabsorg/wallet-kit-docs/docs/tutorial/connect-dapp-with-wallets.md

 When do we consider a web application a DApp?
 It's when the web app leverages smart contracts to provide services for users.
 Wallet plays an important role in this interaction where it connects users with DApps.
 So before you start to build something amazing, you need to connect your dapp with wallets.

-[Razor Wallet Kit](https://kit.razorwallet.xyz/) is an all-in-one wallet connection toolkit that follows the wallet standard of Movement for DApps.
+[Razor Wallet Kit](https://kit.razorwallet.xyz/) is an all-in-one wallet connection toolkit for Movement DApps.
 With out-of-the-box UI components and well-defined utility functions, you can easily empower your dapp with the ability to interact with wallets in an elegant way.

 In this tutorial, You'll see how easy it could be to connect your dapp with all the wallets in the Movement ecosystem using Razor Wallet Kit.